PrestaShop/docs/src/content/1.7/development/multistore/shop-context/_index.md

 **Service identifier:** `prestashop.adapter.shop.context` <br>
 **Class:** `PrestaShop\PrestaShop\Adapter\Shop\Context`

-When the multistore feature is enabled, at the top of all back office pages, a dropdown appears, it allows selecting the shop context we want (all shops, a group shop, a single shop).
+When the multistore feature is enabled, at the top of all Back Office pages, a dropdown is displayed.
+It allows selecting the shop context we want (all shops, a group shop, a single shop).
 The shop context adapter will tell you in what context your code is operating.

 Here are some examples of commonly used functions in the shop context adapter: